-Insurance increases in Colorado after a speeding ticket
+Insurance increase after a speeding ticket

 Colorado drivers with a speeding ticket pay 26% more than drivers with a clean record, the same as the national average.

-Insurance increases in Colorado after an accident
+Insurance increase after an accident

 Colorado drivers who caused an accident pay 32% more than those with a clean record, which is lower than the national average increase.

-Average car insurance paid in Colorado cities
+Average car insurance premiums in Colorado cities